-Never a one-hit wonder, a good garden is always in flux, introducing new colors, and textures throughout the season.
+A good garden is always in flux, introducing new colors, and textures throughout the season.
 The same can be said for the best bouquets.
 But while we celebrate the vicissitudes of nature, we tend to think of the cut floral arrangement as static.
-Frustration ensues as some flowers fade before the rest, or if overeager specimens continue to grow after being snipped and disturb the structure of our composition.
+Frustration ensues as some flowers fade before the rest, or if overeager specimens that continue to grow after being snipped disturb the structure of our composition.
 Cut flowers never seem to last long enough.

 But like plants in the garden, a bouquet is a living thing.
-It morphs as blooms open, follow the light, and die out every day.
+It evolves as blooms open, follow the light, and die every day.
 So why fight Mother Nature?
 After you learn to embrace this evolutionary nature of a floral arrangement, you may learn to delight in its changeability.

 Above: My choices: fresh spring blooms from Winston Flowers included lilacs, ranunculus, narcissus, and leggy French tulips.